JadeSoanes/Climate_AI_Summer_School/README.md

 ## How to Use This Repo 💻

 * There is a seperate folder for each week that has a tutorial attached.
-* Tutorials contained within Google Colab files within each sub folder.
+* Tutorials contained within Google Colab (.ipynb) files within each sub folder.
 * Colab files are from Climate Change AI, however my extra notes and learnings have been added.

 ## Resources & References 👓